 It was a long time ago, in a galaxy far, far away: good and evil battled each other, and this time in Star Wars: Talisman, players are right in the thick of it.
 In contrast to many other Star Wars board games, the board game is much shallower, with the focus on uncomplicated fun based on the role-playing classic Talisman.
 Accordingly, there are largely purely visual changes, but also playful further development.
 The instructions are a bit too complicated in places, so you may have to bring the title up more than once to fully understand the rules.
 No real drawback, because a game of Star Wars: Talisman is worth it.

 At its core, the focus is on the division between Jedi and Sith - in Star Wars: Talisman this has a direct impact on the game.
 On the one hand, this affects the possible attack targets and, on the other hand, a restriction in the executable power skills.
 The main reason fans have fun is because they know the template: In game sales, you will encounter well-known characters and locations that are not only based on the classics, but also on Disney's interpretation of Star Wars - so it's a matter of taste.

-Exciting: In the course of a game, the characters of the players develop, receive new skills and equipment.
+Exciting: Over the course of a game, the players' characters develop and receive new skills and equipment.
 Why all this?
 In the end, it's all about defeating the Emperor personally in a tricky final battle in order to become ruler of the galaxy.
-Star Wars: Talisman has a light-dark side balance twist that's unique in the Star Wars board game space.
+Star Wars: Talisman has a unique twist in Star Wars board games thanks to its light-dark side balance.
 The acquisition costs are also moderate.